fabiofelix/xHiPP/README.md

 After downloading and discompacting xHiPP directory, copy from run/ directory files: run.R, RUN_SERVER and RUN_CLIENT

-obs.: If you are using Windows pleace take .bat files, if you are using Unix-like, take .sh ones
+obs.: If you are using Windows, pleace take .bat files.
+If you are using Unix-like, take .sh ones
 ```

 ```